1135346386

-Jefferson Health Mentors Program
+Health Mentors Program

 Our patients are our teachers.
 Health Mentors are volunteers who teach Jefferson students about the role of healthcare in their lives.
-Explore this page to learn more about how the JHMP is transforming how JCIPE trains future healthcare professionals.
+Explore this page to learn more about how the HMP is transforming how JCIPE trains future healthcare professionals.

 Health Mentors are community-based volunteers who are living and coping with one or more chronic health conditions or impairments, and have decided to share their journey with students.
 Each year, over 200 volunteer Health Mentors partner with JCIPE to provide this rich educational opportunity to Jefferson students seeking to become healthcare professionals.

-By participating in JHMP, students will:
+By participating in HMP, students will:

 • Understand how a person’s environment (social and physical) interacts with health and well-being.